Wills & Estate Planning

 One way to make sure the will is valid is to have the judge bring both witnesses into court and ask in official legal language whether the signatures are genuine, and whether they believe the testator was mentally coherent and not under duress.
 The self-proving affidavit squares off this inconvenience.

-The self-proving affidavit lets your loved ones skip the initial court date to open probate, which saves time and legal fees, and keeps witnesses from having to take time off work or travel to appear in court.
+The self-proving affidavit lets your loved ones bypass the step of having witnesses testify to the will’s authenticity in court, which saves time and legal fees, and keeps witnesses from having to take time off work or travel to appear in court.
 Overall, it saves your loved ones stress at a time when they’re grieving.

 A self-proving affidavit also lets you avoid complications if your witnesses turn out to be unavailable.
-If your original witnesses are dead or unreachable when it’s time to validate your will, this puts the probate judge in a more difficult position.
+If your original witnesses are dead or unreachable when it’s time to validate your will and you don’t have a self-proving affidavit in place, this puts the probate judge in a more difficult position.
+Some options to prove a will without a witness could include contacting the lawyer who witnessed the will-signing or even verifying signatures with a handwriting expert (legal processes can get complex and there may be caveats to proving a will without a witness; consult with a legal professional to get the most specific advice to your situation).

 Does a Will Have to Be Notarized?

 The short answer is probably not, although it’s a good idea.
 If your will is written, signed and witnessed in accordance with your state laws, then it’s valid, with or without any extra documentation.
-A self-proving affidavit (which does involve notarizing a will) can simply make the process easier.
+A self-proving affidavit can simply make the process easier.
+You might choose to notarize your will at the same time as you work with the notary to finalize the self-proving affidavit, or you might notarize the affidavit only.
+State laws can vary, so it can be helpful to check on how your state treats the probate process and whether a self-proving affidavit could streamline approving your will.

 So when people ask us, "Can you just write a will and get it notarized?" the short answer is: Pretty much.
 That assumes that you have written a will in a manner that's legally sound and that you've followed all applicable rules for making it legally binding.
 If you have any questions, consult an attorney.